What Is Market Capitalization?

 For example, at the end of 2020, the company had around $52 billion in current liabilities (debt, taxes, etc.).
 If you were to buy the entire business, you would be responsible for servicing and repaying all those liabilities.
 That means, while Coke's stock market capitalization is $230 billion, it's enterprise value is $282 billion.
 All else being equal, the latter figure is what you would need to not only buy all of the common stock but pay off all the company's debt, too.
 Enterprise value is a more accurate indicator of determining the takeover value of a company.

 Another major weakness of using stock market capitalization as a proxy for a company's performance is that it does not factor in distributions such as spin-offs, split-offs, or dividends, which are extremely important in calculating a concept known as total return.

 It seems strange to many new investors, but the total return can result in an investor making money, even if the company itself goes bankrupt.
 For one, you may have collected dividends over the years.
 The company could also get bought out, and your shares could be bought outright or transferred to shares in the new parent company.

 Using Market Capitalization to Build a Portfolio

 Many professional investors divide their portfolio by market capitalization size.
 These investors do this because they believe it allows them to take advantage of the fact that smaller companies have historically grown faster, but larger companies have more stability and pay more in dividends.

-- Small cap: The term small cap refers to a company with a stock market capitalization of $250 million to $2 billion.
+- Small cap: The term small cap refers to a company with a stock market capitalization of $300 million to $2 billion.
 These are relatively new companies that may have a high level of growth.
 They're also more vulnerable to competition and economic conditions.

 - Large cap: The term large cap refers to a company with a stock market capitalization of $10 billion or more.
 These are well-established companies that may provide consistent dividend payments and they're unlikely to swing wildly in price.